For a Magical Engagement Party, Make It a Moroccan Theme

-Find a Spacious Location
+Find a Spacious Location with a Moroccan Flair

 An indoor venue may be decorated to recreate the luxurious interior of a Moroccan tent.

-Ideally, an outdoor location would set the perfect stage for a Moroccan-inspired celebration.
-Such a venue would offer ample space to set up that single, major decor element that would immediately say, “Welcome to Morocco”—a pavilion-style tent or a grouping of smaller tents.
-One could opt for an expansive garden, a romantic villa surrounded by greenery, a stretch of beach with gentle sand dunes lit by torches, or even the rooftop garden of a penthouse with a pool or fountain and a breathtaking view.
+- Look for a venue would offer ample space to set up that single, major decor element that would immediately say, “Welcome to Morocco”—a pavilion-style tent or a grouping of smaller tents.

-If an outdoor venue is not available, or if the weather is unpredictable, a large indoor terrace or veranda with a view of a garden would work just as well.
-Whether outdoor or indoor, the key is to transform the venue into the luxurious, sensual interior of a Moroccan tent with the right decorating touches—from a rich color palette, to luxurious decorations, to dramatic lighting, to theme-inspired place settings and favors.
+- If an outdoor venue is not available, or if the weather is unpredictable, a large indoor terrace or veranda with a view of a garden would work just as well.

-Opulent and rich are the operative words when choosing a color palette for this Moroccan gathering.
-Bold and vivid hues such as purple, fuchsia, and orange may serve as base colors, appearing in fabrics draped around the interiors and over the tables, in pillows and ottomans, in throws and carpets.
-Gold and jeweled tones of blue may serve as accent colors, appearing in various table details such as luminaries, charger plates, and place card holders.
+- Bold and vivid hues such as purple, fuchsia, and orange may serve as base colors, appearing in fabrics draped around the interiors and over the tables, in pillows and ottomans, in throws and carpets.

-Fabrics that are a visual as well as a tactile delight—such as lamé, organza, satin, chiffon, even embroidered fabrics—are perfect for such a display.
-Each table, set low in the Moroccan tradition, can be swathed in a tablecloth and runner of these fabrics, and flanked by over-sized pillows wrapped in jewel-toned satin.
-For a more authentic feel, a number of Moroccan poufs or ottomans made of tooled leather may be added among the pillows.
+- Each table, set low in the Moroccan tradition, can be swathed in a tablecloth and runner of these fabrics, and flanked by over-sized pillows wrapped in jewel-toned satin.

-Continuing the sensual experience of the setting, Persian or Oriental area rugs and throws cover the floor.
+- Have Persian or Oriental area rugs and throws cover the floor.
 Their intricate patterns and rich colors typify Middle Eastern decor, while their overlapping and angled placement lends a relaxed, inviting atmosphere to the entire occasion.

 - Placing a Kilim carpet as a form of outdoor runner at the entrance to the tent or party venue to welcome guests with a hint of the exotic setting that awaits them.
-As an alternative, a lambswool rug may be positioned at each tent’s entrance—a particularly inviting treat if guests will be asked to proceed barefoot into the tent’s interior for the party.
+(Hint: As an alternative, a lambswool rug may be positioned at each tent’s entrance—a particularly inviting treat if guests will be asked to proceed barefoot into the tent’s interior for the party.)

 - Filling the party with the heady fragrance of dried rosebuds, broken cinnamon sticks, ginger slices, cumin seeds, and citrus peels presented in small glass bowls; and diffusing the scents of rose, cinnamon, and sandalwood essential oils in burners around the venue.